saikotek/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 Once the license is active, click the `Download License`{.action} button (at the bottom of the `General Information` box).

-Return to the `Licensing`{.action} menu of your Hybrid Cloud HYCU instance/appliance and upload the license you just downloaded from the OVHcloud customer space.
+Return to the `Licensing`{.action} menu of your Hybrid Cloud HYCU instance/appliance and upload the license you just downloaded from the OVHcloud Control Panel.

 ![Activate a HYCU license](images/hycu-for-ovhcloud-license-activation-07.png){.thumbnail}